vger-6/cr4te/README.md

 ## Credits

-Created for artists, curators, ...
+Created with love for artists, curators, media historians, and creative developers who want simple but structured control over their digital media archives.

 ---

-## TODO